Joy-Juyoung/job-dashboard/README.md

 # JobFlow

+## 🚀 Overview
-A full-stack job application tracking system built with React, Node.js, Express, and MongoDB.

-JobFlow allows users to manage their job search efficiently with authentication, user-specific data, and a clean dashboard experience.
+JobFlow is a full-stack job application tracking system that allows users to manage their job search with authentication, user-specific data, and a clean dashboard interface.

+This project focuses on building a production-like application with REST API integration, database persistence, and structured UI architecture.

 ---

-## 🔍 Overview

-JobFlow is designed to simulate a production-like job tracking product where users can:

-- create and manage job applications
-- track progress across different application stages
-- view analytics such as response count and response rate
-- securely access only their own job data

-This project focuses on building a realistic full-stack application with authentication, REST API integration, database persistence, and thoughtful UI/UX decisions.
+## ✨ Key Features

+- Job application CRUD with filtering, search, and sorting
+- Status tracking (Applied, Interview, Offer, Rejected)
+- Secure authentication with JWT and protected routes
+- Dashboard with application insights and recent activity
+- Managed global state and API integration using custom hooks

 ---

-## ✨ Features

-### 🔐 Authentication & Security

-- JWT-based registration and login
-- protected routes on both frontend and backend
+## 🎯 What I Focused On

+- Designing a scalable full-stack architecture with REST APIs
+- Managing API-driven state using custom React hooks
-- user-specific data isolation
+- Handling user-specific data and authentication flows
-- token-based authenticated API requests
-- password visibility toggle on auth forms
+- Building reusable UI components for maintainability

 ---

+## 📸 Screenshots

 ### 📊 Dashboard